Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 6. Ansible: To automate provisioning and configuration of Chameleon Cloud.
 6. American Fuzzy Lop (AFL): For fuzz testing.

+## VM Distribution and Roles

+This project utilizes Docker, Kubernetes, and Ansible across a four-VM setup to automate the deployment, configuration, and testing of MongoDB clusters.
+Each VM is designated for specific roles to maximize efficiency, scalability, and reliability.

+### VM1: Control and Orchestration Node

+- **Tools**:
+  - **Ansible**: Automates the setup and management of Docker, Kubernetes, and MongoDB configurations on other VMs.
+  - **OpenStack CLI**: Manages cloud resources on Chameleon Cloud.
+  - **Kubernetes CLI** (`kubectl`): Controls Kubernetes deployments across VMs.

+- **Role**:
+  - Serves as the primary orchestration node, running Ansible playbooks to deploy and configure services on VM2, VM3, and VM4.
+  - Manages testing workflows, including setup and teardown, to ensure each service is deployed correctly and can communicate across VMs.
+  - Acts as the control point for testing environments, deploying and monitoring MongoDB configurations across Docker and Kubernetes.

+### VM2: Primary MongoDB Node

+- **Tools**:
+  - **Docker**: Hosts MongoDB in a container for isolated deployment.
+  - **Kubernetes**: Operates as a Kubernetes worker node, enabling MongoDB to be managed in a StatefulSet configuration with persistent storage.

+- **Role**:
+  - Acts as the primary MongoDB instance or leader in the MongoDB Kubernetes StatefulSet.
+  - Maintains persistent storage managed by Kubernetes for data durability across pod restarts or migrations.
+  - Supports replication and high availability as part of a clustered MongoDB setup, essential for scalability and reliability testing.

+### VM3: Testing and API Server

+- **Tools**:
+  - **Python**: Runs unit and fuzz testing scripts on MongoDB deployments.
+  - **FastAPI**: Provides an API interface to interact with MongoDB for testing CRUD operations and replica management.
+  - **Docker**: Hosts FastAPI in a containerized environment, facilitating easy deployment and scaling of API endpoints.
+  - **Kubernetes (optional)**: Manages the deployment and scaling of testing services if needed.

+- **Role**:
+  - Hosts unit and fuzz tests targeting both Docker and Kubernetes MongoDB instances to validate functionality, reliability, and performance.
+  - Exposes an API via FastAPI, allowing CRUD operations and MongoDB interactions through standardized endpoints.
+  - Acts as the central interface for testing MongoDB operations across multiple environments, supporting API-driven tests, fuzzing, and load tests.

+### VM4: MongoDB Replica Node

+- **Tools**:
+  - **Docker**: Runs MongoDB as a containerized replica.
+  - **Kubernetes**: Functions as a worker node in the Kubernetes cluster to provide replication and high availability in coordination with VM2.

+- **Role**:
+  - Acts as a replica node in the MongoDB Kubernetes StatefulSet, ensuring data redundancy and high availability.
+  - Synchronizes data with the primary MongoDB instance on VM2, providing a robust environment for testing replica set configurations.
+  - Contributes to the Kubernetes-managed high-availability MongoDB cluster, supporting failover, replication, and resiliency tests.

+This VM distribution maximizes the project’s flexibility by leveraging Docker for containerized MongoDB deployments, Kubernetes for high-availability and clustered management, and Ansible for orchestration and automation.
+This setup facilitates comprehensive testing of MongoDB across different environments, ensuring reliability, scalability, and performance.

 ## How to build this software

 ### 1. Clone this repository